yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/java/ysql-jdbc-ssl.md

 ## Set up SSL certificates for Java applications

+To build a Java application that connects to YugabyteDB over an SSL connection, you need the root certificate (`ca.crt`), and node certificate (`yugabytedb.crt`) and key (`yugabytedb.key`) files.
+If you have not generated these files, follow the instructions in [Create server certificates](../../../../secure/tls-encryption/server-certificates/).

-1. Download YSQL certificates `yugabytedb.crt`, `yugabytedb.key`, and `ca.crt`.
-Follow the instructions [here](../../../yugabyte-platform/security/enable-encryption-in-transit/#how-to-connect-to-a-ysql-endpoint-with-tls).
+1. Download the certificate (`yugabytedb.crt`, `yugabytedb.key`, and `ca.crt`) files (see [Copy configuration files to the nodes](../../../../secure/tls-encryption/server-certificates/#copy-configuration-files-to-the-nodes)).

-1. If you do not have access to the system cacerts truststore you can create your own truststore.
+1. If you do not have access to the system `cacerts` Java truststore you can create your own truststore.

     ```sh
     $ keytool -keystore ybtruststore -alias ybtruststore -import -file ca.crt